dwhuang/uscva/README.md

-# US Congress Voting Pattern Visualizer for Taiwan-related Bills
+# Visualizing the Distributions of the US Congressional Votes for Taiwan-Related Bills and Amendments

 This project visualizes the voting patterns of the US congress for Taiwan-related bills.
 Each congress member is mapped to a location on a 2D map according to his or her voting history.
 **Congress members having similar voting history are mapped to nearby locations on the map, although their absolute locations are arbitrary.**